What is the ACC?

 Training and Leadership

-The club provides a wide range of courses for trip participants, leaders and coordinators.
+The club provides a wide range of courses for trip participants, leaders and leaders.
 Many of the trips are subsidized with a focus on providing financial support to members who are most likely to contribute back to the club by coordinating trips.
-However, it is recognized that Trip Coordinators started as inexperienced participants, and that training participants is an important part of creating new Trip Coordinators.
+However, it is recognized that Trip Leaders started as inexperienced participants, and that training participants is an important part of creating new Trip Leaders.
 Improving the training and skills of all trip participants will help improve the safety of events.
 Please read Appendix A on how to obtain club subsides for training purposes.

 Mountain Sport Guiding Principles